sjzd123456/ItemMagnetPlus/README.md

 ### Changelog:

+ v1.0.1.2: tml 0.11.6 update.
+Fixed unintended config saving in multiplayer, fixed preset filter being inverted

+ v1.0.1.1: Fixed incompatibility with Jpans Bags of Holding, the "Pickup Effect Items" setting will be ignored with this mod enabled

  v1.0.1: Added filter for nebula pickup and modded items that have pickup effects (Thorium music notes for example), grabbed coins don't overproduce sparkles

  v1.0.0.1 + 2: Fix velocity cap, other stat caps